spcourse/sp1/modules/monopoly/en/moving around/10 Moving around.md

 {: .language-python}
     board_values = [0, 60, 0, 60, 0, 200, 100, 0, 100, 120, 0, ......]

 Browse the internet for the further layout of the Monopoly board, so you can implement the full 40 fields and their values.
-If the value is lower than 1 euro (or more likely equal to zero) then the field is 'empty' (not for sale).
+If the value is equal to zero then the field is 'empty' (not for sale).

-For each of the positions of the board you could `print` the following statement:
+During testing, you could `print` the following statement for each of the positions of the board :

     After throw 1: position  6 (street)
     After throw 2: position  9 (street)